pusher/pusher-websocket-swift/README.md

 This library now fully supports end-to-end encryption.
 This means that only you and your connected clients will be able to read your messages.
 Pusher cannot decrypt them.

-To use this feature, you will need to update your dependencies to use `PusherSwiftWithEncryption` instead of `PusherSwift` using whichever package manager you were using originally.
-It is important to note that PusherSwiftWithEncryption will *not* work with tvOS, however it is fully supported in macOS and iOS.

 Like the private channel, you must provide your own authentication endpoint, with your own encryption master key.
 There is a [demonstration endpoint to look at using nodejs](https://github.com/pusher/pusher-channels-auth-example#using-e2e-encryption).

+### Installation

+#### CocoaPods
+Update your podfile to include `PusherSwiftWithEncryption` instead of `PusherSwift`.

+#### Carthage
+You do not need to change your Cartfile.
+However, you will need to import the `PusherSwiftWithEncryption` framework into your project, instead of PusherSwift.

+#### Swift Package Manager
+PusherSwiftWithEncryption is not yet compatible with the swift package manager.

+#### Limitations

+* Is not currently possible to use with tvOS .
+* Is not safe for use in extensions.

 #### Swift